Overcoming Anxiety: Turning Your Worries Over to God

 What an invitation!
 God invites us to throw off our worries and concerns on him.
 He is ready to take our anxieties because he loves us.
 The catch, though, is that we have to give them to him.
 We have to give him not just some of our worries, but all of them.

-If you are like me, you are so used to carrying the load of anxiety and worries that you sometimes find it difficult to really let go and give God your burdens.
-But I have found that when I let go of my burdens, I experience true relief and peace of mind.
+If you are like me, you are so used to carrying the loads of anxieties and worries that you sometimes find it difficult to really let go and give God your burdens.
+I have found that when I let go of my burdens, I experience true relief and peace of mind.

-Here are four practical steps based biblical principles that can help you to reduce your anxiety and improve your well-being.
+Here are four practical steps based on biblical principles that can help you reduce your anxiety and improve your well-being.

 Find Balance in Your Life